 PERSONAL BRAND: The same is true for you.
 The idea of what you want to become is the first stage of building your personal brand but it will require steady attention and lots of action before it has a chance to manifests itself.

-BRAND: The second stage is Vision.
+BRAND: The second stage is vision.
 What do we want the company to become?
 Brands create a vision because it gives them a reference point to determine if they are moving in the right direction.

 PERSONAL BRAND: By establish the vision for your brand, you too create a sounding board for deciding where to focus your attention.

 BRAND: The difference between a corporate and personal brand is that most corporate brands are faceless.
-This is because unlike humans, logo’s, when initially created, don’t have any intrinsic characteristics or values that could feasibly create bia’s against a product or service and therefore provide a great base in which to establish brand values.
+This is because unlike humans, logo’s, when initially created, don’t have any intrinsic characteristics or values that could feasibly create bias against a product or service and therefore provide a great base in which to establish brand values.

 PERSONAL BRAND: The logo of your brand is 'you', but that doesn't mean you can't also create a logo that will act as the symbol to encapsulate your values.

 BRAND: The next thing a brand has to do is establish its values.
 Is the brand efficient, sophisticated, silly or green?
 Once established, these associations and beliefs are then carefully crafted through years of sustained exposure to advertising messages, products and compelling taglines that align with these values.
 These values are what I like to call 'believable lies' because they have no intrinsic truth other than the belief people manifest through sustained exposure to the messaging.
-A Coke doesn't make you happy, a Ralph Lauren Polo doesn't make you rich.
-Wearing a cravat doesn't make you creative or posh, these are all just perceptions created by sustained exposure.
+A Coke doesn't make you happy, a Ralph Lauren Polo shirt doesn't make you rich.
+Wearing a cravat doesn't make you creative or posh, these are just perceptions created by sustained exposure.

 PERSONAL BRAND: Your job is to create a set of values for you as well, with the difference being that you create 'aspirational truths' instead of 'believable lies'.
-What this means is your brand encapsulate your true values only on a higher level so that you can grow into your grand vision over time as your brand grows.
+What this means is your brand encapsulates your true values only on a higher level so that you can grow into your grand vision over time as your brand grows.

-BRAND: After establishing a Logo with a carefully crafted message and vision, It's inevitable that the brand will start to get attention from certain kinds of people who also hold those values in high regard.
+BRAND: After establishing a logo with a carefully crafted message and vision, It's inevitable that the brand will start to get attention from certain kinds of people who also hold those values in high regard.
 Brands then spend significant sums of money to learn their audiences behaviours, in order to make sure their marketing efforts are effective in building trust.
 This connection makes it a lot easier for brands to raise awareness, or directly notify their audience when they have new goods and services to sell.

 PERSONAL BRAND: This is exactly why knowing who your message appeals to is one of the most important aspects of establishing a personal brand.
-Because your audience are the people who are one day going to sustain you in return for value you provide.
+Because your audience are the people who are one day going to sustain you in return for the value you provide.